-The 2021/22 internal audit plan saw a small revision due to changing circumstances.
+The 2022/23 internal audit plan was revised due to changing circumstances and restrictions regarding resources.
 The revised plan was delivered in full providing sufficient coverage for the Head of Internal Audit Shared Service to form an overall audit opinion.

-The results of 14 reviews were taken into consideration.
-Areas which returned a level of 'limited' or 'no' assurance included debtors, budget monitoring, risk management action plan and procurement.
+The results of 15 reviews were taken into consideration.
+Areas which returned a level of 'limited' assurance included debtors and main ledger.